-- The Crypto User must only use algorithms approved for use in a FIPS 140 mode of operation, as listed in Table 4, "JCM FIPS 140-approved Algorithms," on page 14. - When generating key pairs using the KeyPairGenerator object, the generate (boolean pairwiseConsistency) method must not be invoked with an argument of false.
+- The Crypto User must only use algorithms approved for use in a FIPS 140-2 mode of operation, as listed in Table 4, "JCM FIPS 140-2 approved Algorithms," on page 21. - When generating key pairs using the KeyPairGenerator object, the generate (boolean pairwiseConsistency) method must not be invoked with an argument of false.
 Use of the no-argument generate() method is recommended. - When using GCM feedback mode for symmetric encryption, the authentication tag length and authenticated data length may be specified as input parameters, but the Initialization Vector (IV) must not be specified.
-It must be generated internally. - RSA keys used for signing shall not be used for any other purpose other than digital signatures. - For RSASSA-PSS, the length of the salt (sLen) shall be 0<=sLen<=hlen where hlen is the length of the hash function output block. - Bit lengths for the Diffie-Hellman primitives must be between 1024 and 2048 bits.
-Diffie Hellman shared secret provides between 80 bits and 112 bits of encryption strength. - Bit lengths for an HMAC key must be one half of the block size. - For RSA digital signature generation the HMAC DRBG-must be used. - EC key pairs must have domain parameters from the set of NIST-recommended named curves (P-192, P-224, P-256, P-384, P-521, B-163, B-233, B-283, B-409, B-571, K-163, K-233, K-283, K-409, and K-571).
-The domain parameters can be specified by name or can be explicitly defined. - EC Diffie-Hellman primitives must use curve domain parameters from the set of NIST recommended named curves listed above.
-The domain parameters can be specified by name, or can be explicitly defined.
-Using the NIST-recommended curves, the computed Diffie-Hellman shared secret provides between 80 bits and 256 bits of encryption strength.
+It must be generated internally. - In case the module's power is lost and then restored, the key used for the AES GCM encryption/decryption shall be re-distributed. - RSA keys used for signing shall not be used for any other purpose other than digital signatures. - For RSASSA-PSS: If nLen is 1024 bits, and the output length of the approved hash function output block is 512 bits, then the length of the salt (sLen) shall be 0<=sLen<=hLen 2 Otherwise, the length of the salt shall be 0 <=sLen<=hLen where hLen is the length of the hash function output block (in bytes or octets). - The bit length of the input parameter to the Diffie-Hellman primitives method must be between 1024 and 2048 bits.
+Diffie Hellman shared secret provides between 80 bits and 112 bits of encryption strength2.

-&lt;sup>1Using the minimum allowed modulus size, the minimum strength of encryption provided is 80 bits.
+2Using the minimum allowed modulus size, the minimum strength of encryption provided is 80 bits.